Soepomo: Early life and education

 Soepomo was born on 22 January 1903, in Sukoharjo, Dutch East Indies (now Indonesia).
 He came from a noble family; his maternal and paternal grandfathers were both high-ranking government officials.
-He began his education in 1917, when he was enrolled at a Europeesche Lagere School (ELS) in Boyolali.
-He graduated in 1920, and continued his studies to a Meer Uitgebreid Lager Onderwijs (MULO) in Surakarta.
+He began his education in 1917 when he was enrolled at a Europeesche Lagere School (ELS) in Boyolali.
+He graduated in 1920 and continued his studies at Meer Uitgebreid Lager Onderwijs (MULO) in Surakarta.
 In 1923, he moved to Batavia (now Jakarta) and attended the Rechts Hogeschool (RHS).
 After graduating from RHS, he took a job at a court in Surakarta, before leaving for the Netherlands to pursue further education.
-In the Netherlands, he enrolled at Leiden University, and studied law under Cornelis van Vollenhoven.
+In the Netherlands, he enrolled at Leiden University and studied law under Cornelis van Vollenhoven.

 He graduated in 1927, with his thesis, entitled "Agrarian System Reform in the Surakarta Area", containing both a description of the agrarian system in Surakarta and veiled critiques of Dutch colonialism.
 When he returned home, he became a court employee in Yogyakarta, later being transferred to the Justice Department in Batavia.
 While serving at the Justice Department, he took a side job as a guest lecturer at the RHS.
-He then joined the Jong Java youth association, and wrote a paper entitled "Indonesian Women in Law", which he presented together with future-Prime Minister Ali Sastroamidjojo at the 1928 Women's Congress.
+He then joined the Jong Java youth association and wrote a paper entitled "Indonesian Women in Law", which he presented together with future Prime Minister Ali Sastroamidjojo at the 1928 Women's Congress.